Kwensiu/Rscoop/README_en.md

 <summary>Click to expand</summary>
 <br>

-The software can now automatically detect the Scoop path, and check if the Scoop directory structure meets GUI expectations to prevent potential issues (not extensively tested)
+The software can now automatically detect the Scoop path,

+and check if the Scoop directory structure meets GUI expectations to prevent potential issues (not extensively tested).<br>

 ![AutoDetect](docs/assets/images/AutoDetect.png)

 >Located in the "Managment" tab of the "Settings" page

 </details>

 ##